joshbegley/nyt-latest/README.md

 `Hours before Russian troops began withdrawing from the suburban town, a Russian soldier left a trail of blood and devastated lives in a last paroxysm of violence.`\
 https://nytimes.com/2022/12/31/world/europe/bucha-ukraine-killings.html?searchResultPosition=1

 **T.C.U.
-Topples Michigan in Wild Playoff Semifinal**\
+Upends Michigan in Wild Playoff Semifinal**\
-`Texas Christian returned two interceptions for touchdowns, just part of a zany back-and-forth upset of Michigan, 51-45, to put the Horned Frogs in the national championship game.`\
+`Texas Christian returned two interceptions for touchdowns, just part of a zany back-and-forth upset of Michigan, 51-45, which put the Horned Frogs in the national championship game.`\
 https://nytimes.com/2022/12/31/sports/ncaafootball/fiesta-bowl-michigan-tcu.html?searchResultPosition=2

 **When Does Life Begin?**\